hermescenter/dontspy.eu/site/content/en/home/hero.md

 +++

 # Ever wondered what living under AI surveillance feels like?

-Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience firsthand the consequences of flawed RBI (Remote Biometric Identification) systems.
+# Don't Spy EU allows you to run a fun & realistic simulation, so that you can experience firsthand the consequences of flawed RBI (Remote Biometric Identification) systems.

----

-# We believe the European Union should remove all loopholes in the current draft of the AI Act.
-That's why our website features [Facial Recognition](/rbi) and [Deepfakes](/deepfake) tools targeting the politicians that will vote on our future.